steadylearner/Graphql-Express-Postgresql/users/README.md

 # User Graphql Example with Postgresql Database

 Make README.md file to separate CRUD query examples.
+You should fill every fields for database to work without any problem.

 ## CRUD